tvanantwerp/tomvanantwerp.com/src/about.md

 To see some examples of Tom's work, check out [projects](/projects).

+To learn more about the hardware, software, and other gear Tom uses day-to-day, see the [Uses](/uses) page.

 To contact Tom, just yell really loud and maybe he'll hear you.
 Alternatively, get in touch via <a href="https://twitter.com/{{metadata.author.twitter}}" target="_blank" rel="noopener noreferrer">Twitter</a>.

 <script>